GDPR Compliance Checklist: How to Become Compliant

 You can decide what to include in your DPA by asking:

-• Where does your third party store user data?
+• Where does your third-party vendor store user data?

 • Do you and the vendor have adequate risk-prevention processes in place?